 - Give a treasure card to a teammate.

 Forbidden Island requires strategic teamwork.
 The concept and rules are pretty quick to learn.
-I really like this one; there is a lot of teamwork with couples, at 2 player.
-It becomes a bit more hectic at 3 or 4, since more people have to agree with each other on what moves should be made (which can also be fun).
+I really like this one; there is a lot of teamwork with couples, at 2 players.
+It becomes a bit more hectic at 3 or 4 since more people have to agree with each other on what moves should be made (which can also be fun).

 A cool deduction/hidden movement/cat & mouse game themed around Jack the Ripper.
 Perfect for couples, as it is 2 player, only.

 One player plays Jack, the other plays an investigator attempting to find which character on the board is jack.